 The MHDS environment does not yet have a Notification mechanism like found in XDS in the Document Metadata Subscription (DSUB) Profile.

 X.7.3.3 Federated Discovery and Retrieve

 MHDS has not yet addressed multiple communities federating.
 Where federation is critical the use of XDS and XCA are recommended.

-X.7.4 Patient identity management
+X.7.4 Patient Identity Management